olvior/bloodthief_autosplitter/README.md

 ## Installation

-You must have python installed
+You must have python [python](https://www.python.org/downloads/) installed

-The autosplitter uses the following libraries:
+The autosplitter uses the following libraries which you will have to download:
 - Pillow
 - NumPy
 - MSS
 - AIOHTTP

-To install the libraries, use:
+To install the libraries, enter the following into the terminal:
 ```sh
 pip install Pillow numpy mss aiohttp
 ```